rainlanguage/arb-bot/README.md

-// to get the order details, one or both of subgraph and json file can be used simultaneously const ordersJson    = "/home/orders.json"                                 // path to a local json file const subgraphs     = ["https://api.thegraph.com/subgraphs/name/xxx/yyy"] // array of subgraph URLs
+// to get the order details, one or both of subgraph and json file can be used simultaneously const ordersJson    = "/home/orders.json"                                 // path to a local json file const subgraphs     = ["https://api.thegraph.com/subgraphs/name/xxx/yyy"] // array of subgraph URLs const sgFilters       = {                                                 // filters for subgraph query (each filter is optional)
+  orderHash: "0x1234...",
+  orderOwner: "0x1234...",
+  orderInterpreter: "0x1234..."
+}

-// get the order details from the sources const orderDetails  = await RainArbBot.getOrderDetails(subgraphs, ordersJson, config.signer);
+// get the order details from the sources const orderDetails = await RainArbBot.getOrderDetails(subgraphs, ordersJson, config.signer, sgFilters);

 // to run the clearing process and get the report object which holds the report of cleared orders const mode = "router" // mode can be one of "router", "0x" or "curve"